nttcom/zeek-parser-DHCPv6-COM/README_en.md

-# Zeek-Parser-DHCPV6
+# Zeek-Parser-DHCPv6-COM

 ## Overview

-Zeek-Parser-DHCPV6 is a Zeek plug-in that can analyze communication using DHCPV6.
+Zeek-Parser-DHCPv6-COM is a Zeek plug-in that can analyze communication using DHCPv6(Dynamic Host Configuration Protocol for IPv6).

 ## Usage